Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

 CAPMC API calls provide means for third party software to implement advanced power management strategies using JSON data structures.

-The AMD EPYC node card supports these power capping and monitoring API calls:
+The AMD EPYC node card supports these power limiting and monitoring API calls:

 -   get_power_cap_capabilities
 -   get_power_cap
 -   set_power_cap

+Power limit control will only be valid on a compute node when power limiting is enabled, the node is booted, and the node is in the Ready state as seen via the Hardware State Manager.

 ## Cray CLI Examples for Liquid Cooled Compute Node Power Management